Memorable Manitobans: George “Geordie” Farquhar (1880-1975)

 Born at Wetherby, Yorkshire, England on 17 July 1880, son of James Farquhar (1843-1924) and Ann Margaret McDonald (1841-1889), he came to Canada in 1883 and attended school at Windsor, Nova Scotia.
-He graduated from Dalhousie University (MA 1907) and, later in life, attained Masters degrees in Economics and Philosophy.
+He graduated from Dalhousie University (MA, 1907) and attained Masters degrees in Economics and Philosophy.
 He enrolled in seminary studies at Pine Hill College and finished seminary education in 1910.
 Ordained that year, his first posting was a Presbyterian congregation at Hampton, New Brunswick (1910-1913).

 He resigned his commission in February 1918 and returned to Winnipeg, working until September as Reverend of Robertson Memorial Presbyterian Church (1918).
 His time away from the CEF was shortlived, as he re-enlisted in September 1918 to serve with the Canadian Siberia Expeditionary Force (CSEF) in support of the White Russians.
-Again as Chaplain, he shipped out with the CSEF for Vladivostock, and was posted there as well as further inland at Omsk, additionally working on behalf of both the Red Cross and YMCA during this time.
-By July 1919, the CSEF had been recalled and upon returning to Canada, he again resigned.
+Again as Chaplain, he shipped out with the CSEF for Vladivostock, and was posted there as well as further inland at Omsk, additionally working on behalf of both the Red Cross and YMCA.
+During this time, he journaled his experience.
+By July 1919, the CSEF had been recalled and, upon returning to Canada, he again resigned.

-He settled at New Glasgow, Nova Scotia and had two children: Margaret Jean Farquhar (1920-2014), Mary Duffus Farquhar (1923-2016, wife of Ross Hamilton), and Gordon Ian Farquhar (1932-1969) with his wife Ruby [Rubie] Magdalena Duffus (1888-?), whom he had previously married at London, England around 1917.
-He went on to become a lawyer and worked as Editor-in-Chief of Halifax Chronicle.
+From Winnipeg, the couple settled at New Glasgow, Nova Scotia and had three children: Margaret Jean Farquhar (1920-2014), Mary Duffus Farquhar (1923-2016, wife of Ross Hamilton), and Gordon Ian Farquhar (1932-1969).
+He went on to become a lawyer and was Editor-in-Chief of Halifax Chronicle.
 He was a close associate of John Wesley Dafoe.
-In 1938, he was appointed to a 10-year term on the Nova Scotia Public Utilies Board and was its Commissioner (1949).
+In 1938, he was appointed to a ten-year term on the Nova Scotia Public Utilies Board and was its Commissioner (1949).

 He died at Halifax, Nova Scotia in June 1975 and was buried locally at Fairview Cemetery.

 1901 Canada census, Library and Archives Canada.